Kehn-Marv/Blue-Orb/DEPLOYMENT_GUIDE.md

 ```

 ### 2.5 Update Frontend API Configuration
 You'll need to update your frontend to use the production API URL.
-In your frontend code, make sure API calls use `import.meta.env.VITE_API_URL` instead of hardcoded localhost.
+In your frontend code, make sure API calls use `import.meta.env.VITE_API_URL` instead of hardcoded localhost. (already added)

 ## 🔗 Step 3: Connect Frontend to Backend